 To qualify for an internship with the (COMPANY NAME) Internship Programme, the following conditions must be met:

-*List the IT and design skills and programmes that you are proficient in.
+*List the IT skills and programmes that you are proficient in;

 *Explain your interest in the (COMPANY NAME) Internship Programme.

-In your online Personal History Profile, be sure to include all past work experiences, IT and design skills, and three references.
+In your online PHP, be sure to include all past work experiences, if any, IT skills and three references.

 Due to the high volume of applications received, ONLY successful candidates will be contacted.